HMNB Portsmouth: Falklands Task Force

+Rundown of the Dockyard

 Thereafter, some of the cuts that had been proposed in the 1981 Defence White Paper were reversed.
 The retention of a larger fleet meant that a larger workforce was retained at Portsmouth than had been envisaged (around 2,800); however the run-down of the old Dockyard went ahead, with dry docks 1–7 being closed, just under half the dockside cranes demolished and ten out of the nineteen major workshops on the site taken out of service.
-The dockyard's 'Edwardian piece de résistance, the Great Factory of 1905, ceased manufacturing in 1986 and was converted to serve as a warehouse.
+The dockyard's 'Edwardian piece de résistance', the Great Factory of 1905, ceased manufacturing in 1986 and was converted to serve as a warehouse (at the end of the century it was linked by monorail to other nearby buildings to create a large Central Storage and Distribution Facility).

 In the older parts of the dockyard several buildings, ranging from storehouses to foundries, were converted for office use; this trend continued in later years.
 Similarly, the Great Steam Smithery (1852) adjoining the Steam Factory (aka No 2 Ship Shop) underwent conversion in 1993 to provide squash courts, offices, messrooms and a self-service laundry.
 In the same year, Victory Building, a new neo-Georgian office block, was opened on a prominent site facing the historic No 1 basin (just one of several new office blocks built across the dockyard site in each decade of the second half of the century); it accommodated staff of the Second Sea Lord, relocated there from London.

 In 1998 the work of the FMRO was contracted out to the private sector in the shape of Fleet Support Limited.